© Draceane, CC BY-SA 4.0, via Wikimedia Commons

 More information over here:

 Although the hill rises to 327 meters, you must also add the 58.7 meters of the miniature Eiffel Tower that crowns it.
 Commissioned by the Czech Tourist Club for the Jubilee Exhibition of 1891, the tower was built two years after the Eiffel Tower, at a scale of 1:5.
 Climb its 299 steps or take the elevator—an impressive panoramic view of Prague awaits you!
 On a clear day, your gaze stretches across all of Bohemia.
-You can buy a combined ticket with the mirror maze mentioned just below here:
+As photographers and tour guides — we consider the view from Petřín Tower one of the three best in Prague alongside Prague Castle and Vyšehrad.
+The height and central position give you a perspective no other viewpoint matches.

 Every day: 10:00 am–6:00 pm